Visiting for the Day

 If you wish to drop something off at other times, there is a contact phone number posted at the front drive.
 Please ring us and we'll come and meet you to receive your offerings.

-Although 'places of worship' are legally allowed to remain open, due to the configuration of our buildings we have concerns for the safety and physical wellbeing for both visitors and residents, so apart from the Dhamma Hall, all indoor spaces are closed to the public.
+Due to the configuration of our buildings, we continue to have concerns for the safety and physical wellbeing for both visitors and residents, so apart from the Dhamma Hall, all indoor spaces are closed to the public.

-We have recently increased our presence on the Internet by the live-streaming events.
-The monastery will be offering Guided Meditation live streams every Wednesday from 7.30-8.30pm.
+Last year we increased our presence on the Internet by live-streaming certain events.
+The monastery will be offering Guided Meditation livestreams every Wednesday from 7.30-8.30pm.
 We also intend to live-stream the Lunar Observance Night Dhamma talk, on the full and new moons.
-Please visit the monastery YouTube channel to link to this weekly live stream event and/or subscribe.
+Please visit the monastery YouTube channel to link to this weekly livestream event and/or to subscribe.

-If you do come to the monastery to make an offering, in order to safeguard both the resident community and visitors against COVID-19, we ask everyone to please do the following:
+If you do come to the monastery to visit or make an offering, in order to safeguard both the resident community and visitors against COVID-19, we ask everyone to please do the following:

 If you are feeling unwell, do not come to the monastery.